Limits And Access

 Important Boundaries

-- Payment alone does not guarantee unlimited sending to arbitrary recipients.
+- Credits unlock external delivery, but they do not guarantee unlimited sending to arbitrary recipients.

 - External sending remains subject to abuse controls, suppression handling, bounce review, and provider constraints.

-- Do not treat a successful send to an internal or previously validated address as proof that all external recipient delivery is enabled.
+- Do not treat a successful send to an internal or previously validated address as proof that all external recipient delivery paths are healthy.

 Where To Go Next